vision4robotics/MKCT-tracker/README.md

 > Matlab implementation of *Robust multi-kernelized correlators for UAV tracking with adaptive context analysis and dynamic weighted filters* (MKCT-tracker).

+## Publication and Citation

+This paper has been published by Neural Computing and Applications.

+You can find this paper here: https://link.springer.com/article/10.1007/s00521-020-04716-x.

+Please cite it as:

 ## Results

 The following are the results from the experiment conducted on 100 challenging sequences extracted from UAV123@10fps.